stt-systems/stt-systems.com/README.md

 - __page__: the image is a link to a page, indicate with this attribute the slug of the page.
 Anchors can be added if needed (see _links_ below).
 - __url__: the image is a link, indicate here the full URL.

+There is a special way to insert a side-to-side image, using the ```[banner]``` shortcode.
+It will adjust correctly to different devices.
+Banners will be rendered using 600px height in desktop.
+- __image__: name of the image to use as banner.

 ## Links

 Links to pages within this site can be done using ```[link page=<page_name> title="Optional title"]```.
 If title is not provided, the page title is used.
 An anchor within the page can be used, for example ```[link page=isen#realtime]```.